 3. Ask what foreign language study can do for you or your major.
 The overwhelming majority of Radford University students studying foreign languages, including majors and minors, have other majors that are supported through the study of another language at Radford University and through the university's study abroad programs.

 4. One size does not fit all.
-If you have studied the language in high school, then you’ll place beyond the first semester (101 in Spanish and Mandarin, 100 in French and German).
+If you have studied the language in high school, then you’ll place beyond the first semester (101 in Mandarin, 100 in Spanish, French and German).
 The placement recommendation must match the specific details of your abilities.
 There is no safe placement extreme, either too high or too low.

 5. The chart’s good; the test’s better.
 You don’t have to take the placement test in order to get into a foreign language course.
 Good placement recommendations can be made using the charts provided.
 The test just gives additional information for an even better placement.